Palazzo del Podestà, Bergamo

 How to Get There

 Palazzo del Podestà is located in Bergamo Alta (the upper city), within Piazza Vecchia.
 Bergamo's train station, located in the lower city, offers excellent connections to Milan, Lecco, and Brescia.
 To reach Bergamo Alta from the train station, take ATB bus line 1, which departs every ten minutes and connects directly to the lower funicular station.
-Train schedules and bookings can be found on Omio.
+Use Omnio to easily compare schedules, book train tickets, and find the best prices all in one place for a hassle-free journey across Italy.

 Practical Tips on Visiting Palazzo del Podestà